-This program supports up to 30 teams to systematize social prescribing within their service.
-Through this offering, participants from across the country can collaborate, share knowledge and explore approaches for integrating social prescribing into their service.
+This program supports over 30 teams to systematize social prescribing within their service.
+Participants from across the country can collaborate, share knowledge and explore approaches for integrating social prescribing into their service.

 "This program is a great opportunity for paramedicine in Canada to formalize and further solidify its role in addressing unmet social needs - paramedics already do this in their everyday practice, and this program will help us to share best practices and improve service delivery."